 Parents and babysitters have long used drawing and coloring as an effective tool to engage and calm anxious, unruly children.
 After all, there is nothing like a nice selection of crayons, a complicated pattern, and a little free time to distract a child from the troubles of the world.
+That activity is quickly spreading with the rise of adult coloring books.

 The Science of Color